samsquire/mazzle/docs/index.md

 `devops-pipeline` is for deterministically creating computer environments.
 An example environment is one that could use AWS, Terraform, Packer, shell scripts, Ansible, docker, Chef Inspec for testing. `devops-pipeline` allows you to chain together tools for running on your developer workstation. devops-pipeline models the flow of data between tools and uses environment variables to pass along data. devops-pipeline is meant to be used after each change whereby it runs validations, unit tests, smoke tests and deployments tests.

+# how it works

+devops-pipeline understands .dot files and interprets them to work out what must be done.
+All devops-pipeline does is walk the directories mentioned by your dot file and run a script inside each folder called "run".
+This is where you define what should happen for that stage of the pipeline.
+This is what gives devops-pipeline the flexibility to run any devops tool.

 # structuring your code as a monorepository